-1-3 cr.
 1-3 Lec. hrs./week

 Pre-Req: ENGL 1010 and ENGL 1020 or permission of the instructor.
-Co-Reg: None

 A course designed to explore specific literary, writing, or language interests.
 The focus of the course will be either theme, genre, or media.
 Typical topics: literature of ethnic groups, literature by women, modern drama, Shakespeare on film, or the American novel on film.
 May be taken more than one time for credit.